meilisearch/meilisearch-rails/README.md

 #### Deactivate Meilisearch in certain moments

-By default HTTP connections to the Meilisearch URL is always active, but sometimes you want to disable the HTTP requests in a particular moment or environment.<br>
+By default, HTTP connections to the Meilisearch URL are always active, but sometimes you want to disable the HTTP requests in a particular moment or environment.<br>
 you have multiple ways to achieve this.

 By adding `active: false` in the configuration initializer: